Anubhav0391/noviga-visualizations/README.md

 ### 📈 Scatter Data Module
 - Visualizes cycle data as **scatter plots**.
+- Clicking `Show Comparision` splits in two charts for comparision.
 - Clicking a scatter point shows **time series data** in a **line chart**.
 - Highlights anomalies and unprocessed data visually.
 - Filters data based on machine, date, and tool configuration.